 1. Use encryption

-2. Use strong encryption
+2. Use strong

 3. Change the default administrative password